ray-project/kuberay/docs/best-practice/worker-head-reconnection.md

 The GCS Fault-Tolerance (FT) feature is alpha release.
 To enable GCS FT, please refer to [Ray GCS Fault Tolerance](https://github.com/ray-project/kuberay/blob/master/docs/guidance/gcs-ft.md)

-Also, to solve the workers-head connection lost, there are two others options:
+To reduce the chances of a lost worker-head connection, there are two other options:

 - Make head more stable: when creating the cluster, allocate sufficient amount of resources on head pod such that it tends to be stable and not easy to crash.
 You can also set {"num-cpus": "0"} in "rayStartParams" of "headGroupSpec" such that Ray scheduler will skip the head node when scheduling workloads.
 This also helps to maintain the stability of the head.